Skip to content

 done

-• All FAIL, CN IPs reachable → ISP blocking the overseas range → use a VPN
+• All FAIL, CN connections reachable → ISP blocking overseas connections → use a VPN

 • All FAIL, 443 reachable but 9595 not → firewall blocks 9595 → ask IT to open it

-• Partial → v1.4.12's parallel race will auto-pick the reachable IP
+• Partial → the parallel race will auto-pick a reachable connection

 10. Credential file locations